GeometricFishTankVR/SphericalDisplayCalibration/readme.txt

 * Camera calibration:

-1. When radial distortions are strong: make sure the chart covers each image boundary so that barrel curves are observed.
+1. If strong distortions on lens: make sure the chart reaches image plane boundaries so that barrel curves can be observed.

-2. When spatial variance is small, reprojection error will be extremely high.
+2. When spatial variance is small, reprojection error would be high.

 !How to use:
 Uncomment only #define CAM_CALIB in global.h.
-Run it.
 Press 's' to start, then detection will be automatic (roughly 2sec per img).
-Once it reaches a minimum amount of frames, the calibration will be started; then cleaning will be done to remove some frames that have very large reprojection error.
-(Normally you will want a reprojection error no more than 0.3)
+Once it reaches a minimum amount of frames, the calibration will be triggered, then cleaning will be done to remove frames with large reprojection errors.
+By the end of calibration, camera intrinsic will be saved (normally with the reprojection error no more than 0.3).

 * Projetcor calibration: